Check out our price breakdown of the top medical schools in Poland

 From a financial perspective, Poland is a good destination for international students.
 The cost of studying medicine in Poland is lower than in the Baltic and Central European countries.
 Both tuition fees and living expenses are somewhat higher than those in Romania and Bulgaria.

-Not many universities in Europe offer graduate entry programmes.
-Luckily, you can study graduate entry medicine in Poland for 4 years at the Medical University of Silesia in Katowice.
+Not many universities in Europe offer a graduate entry route.
+You can study graduate entry medicine in Poland at the Medical University of Silesia in Katowice.
 Biomedical life science graduates and healthcare professionals with similar academic qualifications can benefit from a fast-track medicine or accelerated medicine course.
 Contact us now to assess your documents and tell you how many years exactly you can skip.

 Poland offers affordable tuition fees and living costs to international students.
 In addition, many local universities provide high-quality education with undemanding admission requirements.
 In these terms, Poland is worth it for students looking for a degree with worldwide recognition and low average education costs.